 Chicago Children's Museum

 Located on the ever popular Navy Pier, little kids absolutely love the Chicago Children's Museum, which offers plenty of fun, hands-on exhibits such as the Dinosaur Expedition, Kids Town and the three-floor climbing structure Climbing Schooner.
-Afterward, take your tot on the Pier's merry-go-round, or to the fountain with fun computerized jet streams in Gateway Park at the west entrance of the pier.
+Afterward, take your tot on the Pier's Centennial Wheel, the Navy Pier Carousel, or to the fountain with fun computerized jet streams in Gateway Park at the west entrance of the pier.
 600 E. Grand Ave., 312-527-1000.

 Is your preschooler a LEGO nut?
 Then head to the Chicago suburb of Schaumburg to the Legoland Discovery Center and its various LEGO-themed attractions with moving LEGO models, a LEGO build and test area and a miniature LEGO replica of the Chicago skyline.
 You'll also find a number of hotels in Schaumburg, which should make the trip even more tempting.
 601 N. Martingale Rd., Schaumburg, Ill., 866-929-8111.

 Peggy Notebaert Nature Museum